A Complete Guide to Fascia, Posture, and Whole-Body Alignment

 How many sessions of Structural Integration are recommended?

 The traditional approach is based on a 10 session series, called the 10-Series.
 It is designed to systematically address the body’s fascial structure.
-The work does not stop there, it is infinite.
-Many people benefit from continuing sessions after completing the series.
-How many sessions someone does is ultimately up the individual.
-However, the 10-Series is the foundation of this work.
+The 10-Series is the foundation of this work.
+Many clients continue beyond it — for tune-ups, for deeper integration around the Line, or to support the body through new chapters of life.

 How is Structural Integration different from massage?